 Applicants of this type of visa do not need to obtain Labor Certification from the Department of Labor.
 This means that the applicant does not need to prove that there is a labor shortage in the U.S. for his or her type of work.

 EB-2 visas, or second preference worker visas, require that a person either hold an “advanced degree” or has “exceptional ability” in the sciences, arts, or business.
-The terms “advanced degree” and “exceptional ability” are special terms that a Lombard non-temporary employment visa lawyer can explore with an applicant.
+The terms “advanced degree” and “exceptional ability” are special terms that a non-temporary employment visa attorney in Oak Brook can explore with an applicant.
 EB-2 immigrants must generally go through the Labor Certification process with the Department of Labor.

 This means that the immigrant will have to prove that in their given profession and location, there are insufficient qualified, available U.S. workers for the position offered.
 A job offer and an employer willing to file the visa petition on their behalf is usually necessary.
 However, in some circumstances, these requirements can be waived.